Reading Time: 11 minutes

 • Agent-Based Sales Platforms: Platforms leveraging agent networks for distributed sales, expanding beyond financial inclusion into eCommerce and other sectors.

-• Comprehensive Agent Superapps: Platforms like Opareta & Avunja, that provide a wide range of services (financial, eCommerce, logistics) through a single interface, empowering agents to support various economic activities.
+• Agent Superapps: Platforms like Opareta & Avunja, that provide a wide range of services (financial, eCommerce, logistics) through a single interface, empowering agents to support various economic activities.

 Digital Creative Industries

 The creative industry, despite its nascency, is a $100 billion industry employing over 30 million people globally.
 Although Africa’s share of the global creative economy has historically been low, the sector still employs approximately 2.4 million people, a figure showing significant YoY growth, with the majority tending to be young people aged 15-29, on a freelance and part-time basis.
 With the rise of Afro-Optimism, the continent’s young, tech-savvy population, and our unique cultural assets providing a strong foundation for digital content creation, fashion, and influencer-driven businesses, we see a wave of new digital economic opportunities opening up.
-What excites us;
+What excites us:

 Domestic & Care Work